letsencrypt/acme-spec/draft-barnes-acme.md

 ## Registration

-An ACME registration resource represents a set of metadata associated to an account key pair, most importantly contact information and a recovery token.
+An ACME registration resource represents a set of metadata associated to an account key pair.
 Registration resources have the following structure:

 key (required, dictionary):
 : The public key of the account key pair, encoded as a JSON Web Key object {{I-D.ietf-jose-json-web-key}}.